EricHoffmann57/GroceryList_Firebase/README.md

 The buttons in the footer part, permit to save a list locally: "sauvegarder", load it "restaurer" and delete full list "supprimer".
 Deleting list is immediate if not already loaded on screen.

-List is reordonable with drag and drop and swipe move permits to delete an item in list.
+List is reordonable with drag and drop and swipe move deletes an item in list.
 A checkbox checked adds product to cart in second page and product disappears from initial list.

 # Second page : added to cart